SparseRooflineBenchmark/SparseRooflineBenchmark/Readme.md

 Harnesses are provided to parse these arguments in several languages.
 To benchmark your implementation in C++, simply include the `main` function given in `src/benchmark.hpp`.
-This harness includes the necessary header-only dependencies to parse the arguments and read the input data.
-The harness will then call the `experiment` function, which is expected to benchmark the kernel and return the time taken to execute the kernel in seconds.
+This file includes the necessary header-only dependencies to parse the arguments and read the input data, and calls the `experiment` function, which is expected to benchmark the kernel.

 ## Formats